WPChill/modula-lite/README.txt

 == Frequently Asked Questions ==

-= The layout doesnt' look correct =
+= The layout doesn't look correct =

 Check the console of the browser and look if you see any error like: "Uncaught TypeError: undefined is not a function" This errors means that the browser doesn't know the Modula JavaScript plugin, most of the time the problem is caused by a wrong jQuery inclusion by the theme or another plugin.